DizkoDan/cyberjunx-chirpy-test/_posts/2008-11-04-voted-dunno-what-all-the-fuss.md

 ---
 id: 578
 title: 'Voted.
-Dunno what all the fuss...'
+Dunno what all the fuss'
 date: '2008-11-04T21:28:02-04:00'
 author: DizkoDan
 layout: post